 1. The AF subscribes to one or several Event(s) (identified by Event ID) and provides the associated notification endpoint of the AF by sending Nnef_EventExposure_Subscribe request.

 Event Reporting Information defines the type of reporting requested (e.g. one-time reporting, periodic reporting or event based reporting, for Monitoring Events).
 If the reporting event subscription is authorized by the NEF, the NEF records the association of the event trigger and the requester identity.
+The subscription may also include Maximum number of reports and/or Maximum duration of reporting IE.

+If subscription to group-based event notifications are removed for certain UEs in a group of UEs for which there is an event subscription, the AF provides impacted UE information (e.g. SUPI, MSISDN or External Identity) to NEF via Nnef_EventExposure_Subscribe without cancelling the entire group-based event subscription.

-The subscription may also include Maximum number of reports and/or Maximum duration of reporting IE.2.
-[Conditional - depending on authorization in step 1] The NEF subscribes to received Event(s) (identified by Event ID) and provides the associated notification endpoint of the NEF to UDM by sending Nudm_EventExposure_Subscribe request.
+2. [Conditional - depending on authorization in step 1] The NEF subscribes to received Event(s) (identified by Event ID) and provides the associated notification endpoint of the NEF to UDM by sending Nudm_EventExposure_Subscribe request.
 The NEF maps the AF-Identifier into DNN and S-NSSAI combination based on local configuration, and include DNN, S-NSSAI in the request.

 If the reporting event subscription is authorized by the UDM, the UDM records the association of the event trigger and the requester identity.
-Otherwise, the UDM continues in step 4 indicating failure.3a.
+Otherwise, the UDM continues in step 4 indicating failure.

+If Nnef_EventExposure_Subscribe with update is received in step 1 indicating removal of event notifications for certain UEs in a group of UEs for which there is an event subscription, the NEF provides impacted UE information (e.g. SUPI, MSISDN or External Identity) to UDM via Nudm_EventExposure_Subscribe without cancelling the entire group event subscription.
+If the Maximum Number of Reports applies to the event subscription, the NEF sets the stored number of reports of the indicated UE(s) to Maximum Number of Reports.

+3a.
 [Conditional] If the requested event (e.g. monitoring of Loss of Connectivity) requires AMF assistance, then the UDM sends the Namf_EventExposure_Subscribe to the AMF serving the requested user.
 The UDM sends the Namf_EventExposure_Subscribe request to the all serving AMF(s) (if subscription applies to a UE or a group of UE(s)), or all the AMF in the same PLMN as the UDM (if subscription applies to any UE).

 As the UDM itself is not the Event Receiving NF, the UDM shall additionally provide the notification endpoint of itself besides the notification endpoint of NEF.
 Each notification endpoint is associated with the related (set of) Event ID(s).
 This is to assure the UDM can receive the notification of subscription change related event.